MuhamadSyarifFakhrezi/Customer-Churn-Analysis/README.md

 ![Screenshot (997)](https://github.com/user-attachments/assets/6ad3b2f7-a544-4fa3-bccb-5211ae836442)

+Customers on month-to-month contract have the highest churn rate at 46%.

-- Which city has the highest churn rate?
+- **Which city has the highest churn rate?**
 ```
 --Churn rate by city
 SELECT